FinnArundel/boscode-doc/pseudocode.md

 ```
 BEGIN
+  row = 1
+  WHILE row < 3
+    FOR column = 1 to 3
+      product(row, row) = column * column
+    NEXT column
+  END WHILE
 END
 ```

-1. Draw an algorithm flowchart
+1. Draw an algorithm flowchart representing this algorithm
 2. Complete a desk check
 3. What is the output after the fragment of code has been executed?
-4. What are the control structures in this algorithm?
+4. What are the control structures used in this algorithm?
 ___